sdsc/sdsc-summer-institute-2021/0_Preparation/training_account_configurations.md

 Aliases and paths are pre-installed (see below) and if you replace the files you will not be able to run the example software.

 ## Miniconda installs:
-Institute satff will provide instructions for installing miniconda for the workshop on the preparation day.
+Institute staff will provide instructions for installing miniconda for the workshop on the preparation day.
 Please do not re-install conda.
 If you have trouble, go to the Slack HelpDesk.

 ### Default applications location: